Modeling quasielastic interactions of monoenergetic kaon decay-at-rest neutrinos: Validation with electron scattering

-With the kinematics of the process established in the previous section, here we confront the CRPA model with the available inclusive electron scattering data on $^{12}$C and $^{40}$Ca that overlap with the same kinematic region in Figs.~\ref{fig:Eeprime_car} and ~\ref{fig:Eeprime_cal} respectively.
-It is again clear that indeed a large part of the phase space relevant to the KDAR $\nu_\mu$ is sensitive to nuclear structure details, which are clearly shown in the CRPA cross sections.
+It is clear that a large part of the phase space relevant to the KDAR $\nu_\mu$ is sensitive to nuclear structure details, which are clearly shown in the CRPA cross sections.
 The agreement of the CRPA model with the electron scattering data is reassuring for two reasons.

 First, the charge changing weak vector current operator has the same structure as the electromagnetic current, as according to the conserved vector current (CVC) relation they are part of a conserved isotriplet, thereby directly relating the vector current of the weak interaction to those measured in electron scattering~\cite{Haxton:1995}.
 This means that the ability to describe the inclusive electron scattering cross section data is a prerequisite for describing the vector current in neutrino interactions.